anttonalberdi/holoflow/README.md

 # holoflow
 Bioinformatics pipeline for hologenomics data generation and analysis

 Snakemake is a workflow management system which requires from a *Snakefile* and a *config* file.
-This is a Bioinformatics pipeline for hologenomics data generation and analysis implemented with Snakemake.
+This is a Bioinformatics pipeline implemented with Snakemake.

 ## Files and directories
 ### Main directory